flox/floxdocs/docs/concepts/flox-vs-containers.md

 ## Add packages

 Now let's install some packages.
-In a typical project there's usually different subsets of packages:
+In a typical project there're usually different subsets of packages:

 - Packages you don't care about too much, so the latest version will suffice.
 - Packages whose versions you want pinned to a recent version.